St. Therese of the Little Flower World Mission

 Imelda arrived wounded and traumatized by the attempt on her life and narrow escape.
 She was kept under constant loving care.
 Initially, she hid all the time from other children and would not play.
 Through patient love and security provided by the Sisters, she began to eat, play and eventually go to school.

 Five years later, her rescuer returned to the orphanage to inquire about her progress.
 Upon hearing the story of her rescue, Imelda wrapped her arms around him in a hug of gratitude for risking his own life to save hers.
-At the orphanage, the Sisters created a loving family environment that allowed the children to adopt a spirit of forgiveness for the pain caused by genocide.
+At the Orphanage, the Sisters created a loving family environment that allowed the children to adopt a spirit of forgiveness for the pain caused by genocide.
 The children came from many different ethnic groups, yet they live as one big family without prejudice, shame or fear.

 Picture